IBM/nz-lab/docs/nz-02-WebConsole.md

 ![Image](nz-images/nz-02-WebConsole/media/image33.png)

-The console opens a new pane, with information on the database objects in the newly created database TESTDB.
+The console opens a new pane, with information on the database objects in the newly created database `TESTDB`.

 ![Image](nz-images/nz-02-WebConsole/media/image34.png)